i2p/i2p.syndie/bin/readme.txt

   - use "--cli" if you want to run the text interface
   - an additional parameter defines an alternate Syndie data directory

-If using an swt.jar prior to SWT-3.3M4, you will also need to add the flag -Djava.library.path=/some/directory/containing/native/swt/libs On linux machines, that may be /usr/lib, or for those with eclipse installed, it may be some convoluted directory under the eclipse dir.
 OSX users will also need to specify -XstartOnFirstThread as a command line parameter